UCL/MPHY0026/doc/summerschool/registration_demo.rst

     sksurgeryfred_plotter fred_results.log

-Should result in something like Figure 5.
+Should result in something like Figure :numref:`fred_plots`.

+.. _fred_plots:
 .. figure:: registration_demo/plots.png
   :width: 100%

-  Figure 5: Plots of the five statistics and their correlation with the Actual TRE, using sksurgeryfred_plotter.
+  Plots of the five statistics and their correlation with the Actual TRE, using sksurgeryfred_plotter.

 Take some time now to interrogate this data.
 Some questions to consider;